The Latest: Schiff says firing Mueller would echo Watergate | Taiwan News

-WASHINGTON (AP) — The Latest on the special counsel's probe into Russian interference in the U.S. election and possible collusion with the Trump campaign (all times local):
+WASHINGTON (AP) — The Latest on probes into possible contacts between Trump campaign associates and Russia (all times local):

 7:40 a.m.